MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_saveforsystemasync_723572109.md

 # Windows.Graphics.Display.BrightnessOverride.SaveForSystemAsync

 ## -description
-Saves the specified BrightnessOverride settings by committing these values to user settings.
+Saves the specified brightness override settings by committing these values to user settings.
+Use this method to persist the override settings after overriding stops.

 ## -parameters

 ### -param value
-The brightness override settings.
+The brightness override object.

 ## -returns
-Boolean value to indicate if the operation is successful or not.
+BOOLEAN value to indicate if the operation is successful or not.

 ## -remarks
 Requires the Embedded Mode capability to be declared and enabled.